I7-Examples/Bronze/docs/source.txt

 Rule for printing the name of something (called target) which is not visible while echolocating:
 	say "[roman type]";
-	if the target is the player
+	if the target is the player:
-	begin;
 		say "yourself";
 		rule succeeds;
-	end if;
 	let place be the holder of the target;
 	let way be the best route from the location to the place;
 	if way is a direction, say "[way]";